cafernandezlo/es_github_cafernandezlo/_pages/about.md

 Technology call) at the Institute of Biomedical Research of A Coruña (INIBIC).
 During this fellowship, I was also a visiting scholar at the Stanford University under the supervision of Dr. Christina Curtis.

-After my 4-year postdoc at the INIBIC, I currently hold an appointment at UDC and I was awarded with the ANECA habilitation of _Profesor Titular_.
+After my 4-year postdoc at the INIBIC, I currently hold an appointment at UDC and I was recognized with a 5-years period (2016-2021) on teaching work and a 6-years period (2011-2016) on reseach work (ANECA-CNEAI).
 During the last years I added more than 1400 full time hours of accreditated university teaching.
 I started leading a student body, including 4 PhD students, one of them defended with honours.
 Furthermore, this means that I have experience leading research work with 5 JCR publications as senior author (4 Q1, 1D1) and I am able to independently lead and supervise PhD students in my own research line.
 I am currently